 Welcome to Week 3 of the #SeptemberWhole30, sponsored by our friends at Vital Proteins.
-We’ve been talking about Vital Protein’s collagen products for months now, on social media and in our Facebook Live discussion.
+You’ve probably heard the Whole30 team talking about Vital Proteins collagen on social media, in Melissa’s Facebook Live discussion and in this Facebook Live with Shanna and Shannon from Vital Proteins.
 Today, Whole30 headmistress Melissa Hartwig is going to answer your most pressing questions about collagen as it pertains to the Whole30 and your food freedom.

 A Collagen Primer